Bagotia16/IIIT-Bombay-student-data-analysis/README.md

 7) Does research increase your chance of getting admission?
 8) What would you prefer, a high CGPA without research or an average CGPA with research or both for getting admission?
 9) Can getting a good Score in GRE give you a high/good LOR?
-10)How much effect does LOR Scores have in getting a high ranked university with low CGPA and no Research?
+10) How much effect does LOR Scores have in getting a high ranked university with low CGPA and no Research?

 # DATSET OVERVIEW